SiLab-Bonn/asiclab/third_party.md

 ```

+# Zoom
+Simplest way is just to download the official Fedora.rpm from https:/zoom.us.
+Then just double click on downloaded file in Files GUI.
+Will figure out Zoom install via command line later.

 # Python venvs

 If you're normally used to only Anaconda, stop, and take a deep breath.
 Weigh the value of your sanity, and then look into how to create Python venvs.
-This is a new feature in Python, and will make your life better
+This is a new-ish feature in Python, and will make your life better.